Terms of Service

 17. Miscellaneous

 - Entire agreement.
-These Terms (together with the Privacy Policy, Cookie Policy, Sub-processors register and any procurement contract for Public-sector customers) form the entire agreement between you and AML Certification Centre.
+These Terms (together with the Privacy Policy, Cookie Policy and any procurement contract for Public-sector customers) form the entire agreement between you and AML Certification Centre.

 - Severability.
 If any provision is found unenforceable, the rest remains in force.